nyc-crh/site/content/gallery/puerto-rican-civil-rights-march.md

 source_link: https://nycma.lunaimaging.com/luna/servlet/detail/NYCMA~3~3~234~1233385:City-Hall-Puerto-Rican-March--Demon?sort=identifier%2Ctitle%2Cdate&qvq=q:0173;sort:identifier%2Ctitle%2Cdate;lc:NYCMA~3~3&mi=0&trs=1
 copyright: Courtesy of the Municipal Archives, City of New York
 categories:
 - parent activism
 - student activism
 - K-12 education
 - Manhattan
 tags:
 - policing & the criminal legal system
 - protest
 - racial segregation
 - organizing
 - curriculum
 - labor unions
 - Latinx people
 - multiracial organizing
 - employment
 - photography & imagery
 - Spanish language
 questions:
 - Why do you think the protesters march behind the US and Puerto Rican flags?
 What are they hoping to communicate?
 - Why do you think that the marching organizations included Puerto Rican organizations, Black organizations, and labor unions, among others?
 What links these organizations together?
 - What difference does it make, to you as a viewer, to know that this footage was recorded by the New York Police Department?
 How does that affect what we can learn from it?
-How do you think the participating students and adults would have felt if they knew they were being recorded by the police?
+How do you think the participating students and adults would have felt, if they knew they were being recorded by the police?
 ---

 Concern about school segregation was not only expressed during the school boycott.
 On March 1, 1964, Puerto Rican community organizations held a civil rights march in front of City Hall.
 They were joined by a range of other organizations, including the New York Urban League and the Jamaica NAACP, and representatives of several labor unions including District 65 of the AFL-CIO and SEIU local 1199.
 Based on the content of marcher’s signs, segregation in education was a major concern for the marchers.[^1]